Chemistry & Materials Science

 Michaelis-Menten Equation Calculator

-Analyze complex enzyme kinetics by calculating the initial reaction velocity (v₀) as a function of substrate concentration.
+Analyze complex enzyme kinetics by calculating the initial reaction velocity (v₀) as a function of substrate concentration and maximum velocity.

 μM/s